 I think all of our husbands love this challenge more than we do, because it forces us all to do something with these random side-of-the-road finds, wine bottles, extra paint, all that other ‘stuff’ we all hoard in the name of future projects!

 Well here’s the beautiful side-of-the-road table now.
 You’d never know it was homeless, would you!?

-I typically use Country Chic Paint’s clay paint for my furniture makeovers (you can see them all here), and it’s definitely a favorite paint of mine, but I wanted to try DecoArt’s chalky paint just to see what else was out there in terms of furniture paint.
-I have to say, I’m a fan.
+I wanted to try DecoArt’s chalky paint just to see what else was out there in terms of furniture paint, and I’m a fan!

-It’s a bit thicker in consistency than Country Chic Paint, but the painting process was really pretty similar.
-Plus I’m happy with this gray color.
+It’s a bit thicker in consistency than paint I typically use for furniture makeovers, but the painting process is really pretty similar.
+Plus I’m happy with this gorgeous gray color.

 Supply list for painting a table: